inSilecoInc/R_package_skeleton/.github/CONTRIBUTING.md

 ### Broad overview of contributing workflow

-* Fork this repo to your Github account
+* Fork this repository to your GitHub account
-* Clone your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/qcbsRworkshops.git`
+* Clone your version on your account down to your machine from your account, e.g,. `git clone https://github.com/XXX/XXX.git`
-* Make sure to track progress upstream (i.e., on our version of `qcbsRworkshops` at `QCBSRworkshops/qcbsRworkshops`) by doing `git remote add upstream https://github.com/QCBSRworkshops/qcbsRworkshops.git`.
+* Make sure to track progress upstream (i.e., on our version of `XXX` at `XXX/XXX`) by doing `git remote add upstream https://github.com/XXX/XXX.git`.
 Before making changes make sure to pull changes in from upstream by doing either `git fetch upstream` then merge later or `git pull upstream` to fetch and merge in one step
 * Make your changes (bonus points for making changes on a new feature branch)
 * Please do write a test(s) for your changes if they affect code and not just docs (see Tests below)
 * Push up to your account
-* Submit a pull request to home base at `QCBSRworkshops/qcbsRworkshops`
+* Submit a pull request to home base at `XXX/XXX`

 ### Tests